Takayo Fischer

-Takayo Fischer (née Tsubouchi; born November 25, 1932) is an American stage, film and television actress, as well as voice-over actress.
+Takayo Fischer (née Tsubouchi; born 1932) is an American stage, film and television actress, as well as voice-over actress.

 Personal life

-Fischer was born in Hardwick, California, the youngest of four daughters of Issei (Japanese immigrants) Chukuro, a farm laborer, and Kinko Tsubouchi.
+Fischer is the youngest of four daughters of Japanese immigrants Chukuro, a farm laborer, and Kinko Tsubouchi.
 During World War II, at age 10, she and her family were forcibly removed from the West Coast following the signing of Executive Order 9066.
-They spent time in the Fresno Assembly Center before being relocated to Jerome and Rohwer incarceration camps.
+They spent time in the Fresno Assembly Center before being relocated to the Jerome and Rohwer incarceration camps.

 After their release, the Tsubouchi family went to Chicago, Illinois, where, as a young adult, Tsubouchi won the crown of "Miss Nisei Queen."
-She graduated from Hyde Park High School in Chicago in 1950 and attended Rollins College from 1951 to 1953, where she was a cheerleader and member of Phi Beta, a performing arts fraternity.
+She graduated from Hyde Park High School in Chicago in 1950 and attended Rollins College from 1951 to 1953, where she was a cheerleader and member of the performing arts fraternity Phi Beta.
 She resides in Los Angeles.

-In 1980 she married Sy Fischer, an entertainment executive and longtime agent at Hanna-Barbera.
+In 1980, she married Sy Fischer, an entertainment executive and Hanna-Barbera agent.